 Field: Latin America; Advisor: Piccato; Year: 2017

 Andrei Guadarrama is a P.h.D. candidate in history at Columbia University.
 He is interested in the political economy of urban infrastructure and the reproduction of inequality in modern cities.
-His dissertation, “Circuits of Power: Transportation, Real Estate, and the Politics of Urban Development in Mexico City, 1880-1980” examines how private urban developers exercised their economic and political power to build tramways and roads that would create opportunities for property development, becoming central albeit neglected factors in the model of national modernization that prioritized an urban economy over a countryside deprived of resources.
+His dissertation, “Circuits of Power: Urban Entrepreneurs, Transportation, and Housing in Mexico City, 1880-1950” examines how urban entrepreneurs exercised their economic and political power to build tramways and roads that would create opportunities for property development, becoming central albeit neglected factors in the model of national modernization that prioritized an urban economy over a countryside deprived of resources.
 The Social Science Research Council funded his research through the International Dissertation Research Fellowship (2021-2022).

-Andrei graduated with a B.A. in Latin American Studies (Honorific Mention, 2015) and a M.A. in History (Honorific Mention, 2017) from the National Autonomous University of Mexico.
+Andrei graduated with a B.A. in Latin American Studies (Honorific Mention, 2015) and an M.A. in History (Honorific Mention, 2017) from the National Autonomous University of

 As a Teaching Scholar at Columbia, Andrei will teach the course “Mobilities in the Americas: An Urban and Public History” (2023).
 Andrei has taught for classes on Colonial and Modern Latin America, Ancient Egypt, and the social history of sports in the Americas.